LoopKit/loopdocs/docs/setup/update/updating.md

 <img src="../img/app_group_name.PNG" width="400">
 </p>

+###  Save Project

+**Don't forget to save your project after changing the MAIN_APP_BUNDLE_IDENTIFIER.**  Saving the project forces Xcode to update the individual bundle identifiers that are associated with the four targets.
+If you don't save the project and Xcode doesn't update the bundle identifiers, you will get a build error.
+SO...please remember to save project after you change your MAIN_APP_BUNDLE_IDENTIFIER.

+### Add customizations

 Add or redo any customizations, if needed.
 These will not be carried over automatically from the old app.
+Be sure to read up in the [code customizations section](/setup/build/code_customization.md) before building, as there may be new customizations available since the previous build.

+### Sign Targets and Build

 Sign the four targets and rebuild.
+Nothing is changed here.
+Just make sure to pick your paid developer team, if you have one.

+### Build Errors

-If you get any build errors, please check [this section](/setup/build/build_errors.md) for fixes.
+**If you get any build errors, please check [this section](/setup/build/build_errors.md) for fixes.**